Large format, high speed, fully featured

 Note 1: While full frame lenses cover the full ALEXA LF sensor in all three sensor modes, many Super 35 spherical lenses also cover the LF 16:9 sensor mode, including:

 Note 2: While full frame anamorphic lenses are slowly entering the market, shooting with existing 35 format anamorphic lenses is also possible by using LF Open Gate and cropping the desired area from the image in post-production.
 A Netflix approved ARRI white paper with details can be downloaded directly here.

 Amongst other topics, the white paper covers two methods for shooting with anamorphic lenses for a 4K mandate:

 Note 3: Netflix recommends that lenses not specifically designed for large format be thoroughly tested for adequate sensor coverage, and for satisfaction of the production’s creative intent.
-To support this, ARRI has updated the ARRI Lens Illumination Guide to cover the ALEXA LF.
+To check the illumination of different lenses on ARRI cameras, please try the Frame Line & Lens Illumination Tool.

 The top end of the ALEXA LF power draw from a 12V on-board battery would generate currents that various components in the camera/battery-adapter/on-board-battery system are not rated for.

 The power input of the ALEXA LF has been set to 18.5 - 34 V for the on-board battery interface (19.5 to 34 V for the BAT connector).
 The current ALEXA battery adapters for 12V Gold mount (BAB-G K2.72003.0 and BAT-G K2.72006.0) and 12V V Lock (BAB-V K2.72010.0 and BAT-V K2.72011.0) will not work with the ALEXA LF.